NOP (code): Machine language instructions

 Some computer instruction sets include an instruction whose purpose is to not change the state of any of the programmer-accessible registers, status flags, or memory.
 It often takes a well-defined number of clock cycles to execute.
-In other instruction sets, there is no explicit NOP instruction, but the assembly language mnemonic NOP represents an instruction which acts as a NOP; e.g., on the SPARC, sethi 0, %g0.
+In some instruction sets, there is no explicit NOP instruction; the assembly language mnemonic NOP represents a regular instruction with parameters that make it do nothing such as the SPARC's sethi 0, %g0.

 A NOP must not access memory, as that could cause a memory fault or page fault.

 A NOP is most commonly used for timing purposes, to force memory alignment, to prevent hazards, to occupy a branch delay slot, to render void an existing instruction such as a jump, as a target of an execute instruction, or as a place-holder to be replaced by active instructions later on in program development (or to replace removed instructions when reorganizing would be problematic or time-consuming).
 In some cases, a NOP can have minor side effects; for example, on the Motorola 68000 series of processors, the NOP opcode causes a synchronization of the pipeline.

 Listed below are the NOP instruction for some CPU architectures: